sefeng211/vim-pastebins/README.md

 Usage
 -----
+- Paste visual selection
 `xnoremap <leader>ps :<C-U>PastebinPaste<cr>` - `<C-U>` is required to clear
 the `'<,'>` from the command.

 Customization
 -------------
-* Change the service provider
+- Change the service provider
 `let g:enabled_pastebin_service = "mozilla"`